Introduction

 Wow, 44 seconds—a full half minute faster than the SQL Script!
 How is that possible?
 I would guess it has to do with either the ORDER BY, or, more likely, the fact it had to commit the entire 10,000,000 rows in a single transaction.
 Testing could be done to fine tune the SQL statement, but you’re here for SSIS so that test will have to wait for another day.

-So now that we have the SSIS package running at blazing fast speeds, is it possible to be wrong?
-Well, let’s see the result if we accidentally set the Maximum insert commit size to 1 thousand instead of 100 thousand.
+So now that we have the SSIS package running at epic speeds, is it possible to be wrong?
+Well, let’s see the result if we accidentally set the Maximum insert commit size to 1,000 instead of 100,000.

 Whoa!
 Over 5 minutes for the same record set.
 As you can see, you can definitely get this wrong, so it’s important to record your benchmarks before making changes so you have something to compare to.
 “It seems faster” or “everything is slow” isn’t super helpful when performance tuning.

-The final test I wanted to do was to see what would happen on a large dataset.
+The final test was to see what would happen on a large dataset.
 I ran the same query to load dbo.CustomerSource table 900 more times, giving us a total of 100 million records.
 I reverted the SSIS package to use all defaults and got the following result.

 This is to be expected – 10x more rows took 10x more time.
 Then I set everything back to the “optimal” values from the 10 million row example, and here is the outcome.